History of the Jews in Portugal: Citizenship law

 In April 2013 Portugal passed a law of return, allowing descendants of Sephardic Jews who were expelled in the inquisition to claim Portuguese citizenship provided that they 'belong to a Sephardic community of Portuguese origin with ties to Portugal' without a requirement for residence.
 The amendment to Portugal's "Law on Nationality" was approved unanimously on 11 April 2013.
 The law came into effect in March 2015.

 Antisemitism

-On 11 October 2023, three days after the October 7 attacks by Hamas on Israel, vandals defaced the synagogue of Porto’s Jewish community, leaving pro-Palestinian messages, including "Free Palestine" and "End Israeli apartheid".
-On February 3, 2024, a housing protest in Porto escalated into an antisemitic demonstration, where participants held signs assigning blame to Jews and Zionists for economic challenges.
+On 11 October 2023, three days after the October 7 attacks by Hamas on Israel, vandals defaced the synagogue of Porto's Jewish community, leaving pro-Palestinian messages, including "Free Palestine" and "End Israeli apartheid".
+On 3 February 2024, a housing protest in Porto escalated into an antisemitic demonstration, where participants held signs assigning blame to Jews and Zionists for economic challenges.
 Some signs called for the 'cleansing the world of Jews'.
 In March 2024, a local Portuguese Jewish news outlet reported that a member of Lisbon's Jewish community, Esther Mucznik, was berated by a Portuguese poll worker, who remarked that he "didn't like her name" and "the massacres they are carrying out over there."

+Between 2023-2026, repeated cases of antisemitism occurred in Coimbra and Coimbra University.
+It reportedly included calls to attack the local "Zionist" community, with university professors hanging posters claiming that Israelis and Zionists should not exist, protestors spreading messages to "fight Jewish supremacy" and hundreds of stickers being spread on campus and around the city intimidating the local Jewish population that Yahya Sinwar will haunt them.
+A university professor further wrote that "Zionists should carry a certificate to prove they're humans", stickers to "Drink Zionist tears", and that "Jews should not pay for train tickets in Germany".
+Messages glorifying Nazism were also sent in student groups.
+In April 2026, the Portuguese Ombudsman ruled that the university broke the Portuguese constitution and violated a student's fundamental rights by threatening him with legal means should he expose the harassment.
+On 11 November, 2025, a testimony from Coimbra was given in the European Parliament.